volcanobotg/onimesh/README.md

 	`OmDependenciesWithPdb.zip` - If you plan on compiling onimesh (requires ~11.5GB disk space)

-3. Unzip the contents of the zip file to the root directory of the C drive so that you have the folder structure C:\OmDependencies\msvc_2015_x86\...
+3. Unzip the contents of the zip file to the root directory of the C drive
+  * The expected directory structure is "C:\OmDependencies\msvc_2015_x86\..."
 4. Add the following system environment variables

     | Variable Name  | Variable Value |